cwsmith/pvloadvsdisplacement/README.md

 # pvloadvsdisplacement
 Python code for a Paraview programmable filter that hopes to support plotting the maximum load vs the maximum displacement over a set of user selected elements.

+Tested in Paraview 4.3.1 on GNU/Linux.

 # How to use
 * Open a pvtu file